All Episodes

 Nigel Farage puts out something saying, Keir Starmer is not fit to be the Prime Minister.

-There's no point in playing this, it's everything that you expect it to be.
+It's everything that you expect it to be.

 But this goes back to like May here, where Nigel Farage plays a compilation of Keir Starmer saying his name about 16 or 17 times within the same speech.

-Because again, politics is all about and friend enemy dynamics, therefore you need the enemy.
+Because again, politics is all about friend-enemy dynamics.

-Keir Starmer has named Nigel Farage as the enemy, and therefore any supporters of his as the enemy as well.
+Keir Starmer has named Nigel Farage as the enemy and therefore any supporters of his as the enemy as well.

 I'm just imagining quickly, sorry, just Kemi Badenock watching that clip, just going, I wish he just mentioned me once.